sib-swiss/NGS-introduction-training/docs/day1/server_login.md

 #### Redirection: `>` and `|`

-In `/home` you'll find a directory for all users with an account.
+In `/home` all users have a directory which is named by their username.
 Write all usernames to a file called `usernames.txt`.

 ??? done "Answer"
     ```sh